Source Water Protection (SWP)

 Yes.
 Grants from the Clean Water, Land and Legacy Amendment funds are not taxable.
 Grants fall under the "aid” and “assistance” category.

 - Activities in a Minnesota Department of Health (MDH) approved/endorsed source water protection plan

 - Activities inside the geographic extent of the source water protection area

 Who can help me fill out a grant application and decide what to apply for?

-The MDH planner assigned to your area of the state can help you put together an application.
-See Source Water Protection Planner and Hydrologist Areas map for contact information.
+The MDH planner assigned to your district can help you put together an application.
+See Source Water Protection Planner and Hydrologist Areas map (PDF) for contact information.

 Can I use the grant funds for activities that took place in the past?

 No. You can only use grant money for activities that take place after MDH approves the grant.
 The grant agreement must have all required signatures.